-- Walking is the preferred mode of travel for exploring the historical heart of the city.
+- Walking is the best for exploring the historic heart of the city.
 The city is small with all of the best attractions, dining, and hotels close together.
 Travelers can walk the full length of the historic center from Piazza Della Libertà in the north to Porta Romana in the south in just 40 minutes, though most points of interest are within 10 to 20 minutes of each other.
-Most of Florence’s streets are pedestrian only or fall in the ZTL (limited traffic zone), making a car more of a burden than a help when sightseeing.
+Most of Florence’s streets are pedestrian-only or fall in the ZTL (limited traffic zone), making a car more of a burden than a help when sightseeing.

-- Cycling is a popular mode of travel for locals and for fearless travelers.
+- Bike is a popular for locals and active travelers.
 Bikes are allowed in all parts of the ZTL, though they share the roads with scooters and taxis, who drive as fast as they can get away with.
-A bike is pretty unnecessary in the city, but cycling in the Oltrarno hills, along the Arno River, or in the countryside is a fantastic way to escape the crowds.
-The best bike rental shop here is Florent; they offer great rates on city bikes (geared and fixies), electric bikes for hill climbs, and even tandem bikes.
+A bike is not necessary in central Florence, but cycling in the Oltrarno hills, along the Arno River, or in the countryside is a fantastic way to escape the crowds and see the sights.
+The best bike rental shop in Florence is Florent – they offer good rates on city bikes (geared and fixies), electric bikes for hill climbs, and even tandem bikes.

-- Taxis are the most expensive public transport option, but they are permitted to drive through most of the ZTL, making this a great option for traveling with kids and luggage, or for late nights.
+- Taxis are the most expensive public transport option, but they are permitted to drive through most of the ZTL, making this a necessary choice for traveling with luggage, kids/strollers/car seats, or for late nights.
 You cannot flag down a taxi from the street here.
-Instead, grab a ride form one of the many taxi stands, located at nearly every major landmark, piazza, train station, or the airport, or you may schedule a taxi over the phone.
+Instead, grab a ride from one of the many taxi stands, located at nearly every major landmark, piazza, train station, or the airport, or you may schedule a taxi over the phone.
 Base rates differ whether traveling in the day (€3,30), night (€6,60), Sunday/ holiday (€5,30), and go up from there based on distance, time, total passengers, and baggage.
 For detailed rate information, check the taxi websites directly.
-Taxi Firenze 4242 is the most ubiquitous; you can find their rates and official price list here, as an example.
+Taxi Firenze 4242 is the most ubiquitous; you can find their rates and official price list on their website, as an example.
 Other taxis are similarly priced.

 Driving in Florence

 There is a lot of hype around driving in Florence, mostly due to the ZTL (limited traffic zone), narrow streets, and notoriously aggressive Italian drivers.
 But it’s really a whole lot easier than people may expect, especially with the new rideshare options available.
-And while a having a car in the city is way more trouble than it’s worth, driving is the best way to take a day trip into the Chianti region, Tuscan countryside, and nearby cities, such as San Gimignano.
+And while having a car in the city is way more trouble than it’s worth, driving is the best way to take a day trip into the Chianti region, Tuscan countryside, and nearby cities, such as San Gimignano.
 The best scooter rental company is Florence Station Rental.
 The best rates will usually be found through RentalCars.com while the best local car rental company in Florence is Knowleggi.
-But the absolute best and easiest way to rent a car and drive here is through the rideshare app Car2Go.
+But the best and easiest way to rent a car and drive in central Florence is through car-sharing apps like Addumacar or Enjoy.
 (More on that later.)